dart-lang/site-www/src/resources/dart-3-migration.md

 ---
 title: Dart 3 migration guide
-description: Tips for how to migrate existing Dart code to be compatible with Dart 3.
+description: How to migrate existing Dart code to be compatible with Dart 3.
 ---

-Dart 3 is a new major release of Dart, that brings new core capabilities like records, patterns, and classes.
-Alongside these new capabilities the release also contains a number of changes, that may break existing code.
-The present document is intended to be a migration guide that may be helpful in resolving these.
+Dart 3 is a major release that introduces new core capabilities to Dart: records, patterns, and class modifiers.

+Alongside these new capabilities, Dart 3 contains a number of changes that may break existing code.
+This migration guide explains the breaking changes in Dart 3 and how you can resolve them.

 ## Introduction